Arrests of undocumented immigrants without criminal records spikes 150%: report

 "These statistics reflect President Trump's commitment to enforce our immigration laws fairly and across the board.
 ICE agents and officers have been given clear direction to focus on threats to public safety and national security, which has resulted in a substantial increase in the arrest of convicted criminal aliens," said ICE Acting Director Thomas Homan in a statement.

+While ICE is touting its numbers as a success, several civil rights organizations say the data reveals a different agenda.

+"ICE's celebratory announcement that it arrested more people than last year misrepresents the true workings of Trump's deportation force," said Chris Rickerd, a policy counsel at the ACLU.
+"Fewer than 10 percent of criminal arrests were because of violent crimes, so ICE isn't prioritizing its operations.
+Six thousand more immigrants without criminal records were arrested this year — their suffering families and separated children are casualties of Trump's mass deportation agenda," he said.

-While immigration arrests from January to April 2016 were lower than 2017, 92 percent of those arrested had criminal records, as opposed to 75 percent with criminal records under Trump, according to data provided to NBC News by ICE.
+Immigration arrests from January to April 2016 were lower than 2017, but 92 percent of those arrested had criminal records, as opposed to 75 percent with criminal records under Trump, according to data provided to NBC News by ICE.

+"What ICE's focus on numbers conceals is that the Executive Order expanded who can be defined as a 'criminal' to include those charged with pending criminal charges and those who have never been charged with a crime," said Mizue Aizeki, Deputy Director of the Immigrant Defense Project.

+"This new data confirms what we already knew based on the calls we've received from frantic family members, and the people our legal staff see in detention centers, said Mary Meg McCarthy, executive director of the National Immigrant Justice Center.

 But ICE officials say there should be no delineation between criminals and non-criminals, despite Trump's executive order giving clear "priority" to "aliens convicted of any criminal offense," when it comes to undocumented immigrants.